Use case

 POPSCAN is derived from operational environments where barcode checks, receipt evidence and exception handling have to work under commercial pressure.
 That gives the product a stronger footing than a theoretical anti-fraud layer.

-Read the nearest proof or move sideways.
+Read the nearest proof or check the neighbouring fit.

-Start with the nearest operational evidence.
-If the pressure belongs to a neighbouring route, move sideways before you commit to the wrong product page or brief.
+Start with the nearest operational proof.
+If the pressure actually belongs with a neighbouring product, move sideways before you open the wrong page or brief.

-Questions buyers ask before choosing Proof-of-purchase verification software.
+Questions buyers ask before they commit.

 Does proof-of-purchase verification always mean receipt scanning?